 What you're missing is that the business of being an actor is being between work, between jobs.

 In order to support yourself you should see acting as a serious hobby and not a business.
+Get a well paying job that will allow you to go to auditions.

 This will allow you to pursue your craft and dream.